yaakovLowenstein/hx-requests/docs/guide/quickstart.rst

 Notes:
     - Using the :ref:`hx_get <hx_get>` template tag signifies that it's an :code:`hx-get`
-    - 'get_user_info' is the name of this :code:`HXRequest`.
+    - 'get_user_info' is the name of this :code:`HxRequest`.
 See below to understand what that means
     - The goal of this :code:`hx-get` is to render a user info card into the empty div

-Create the HXRequest
+Create the HxRequest
 ~~~~~~~~~~~~~~~~~~~~

 Create an :code:`hx_requests.py` file